 Under normal use, the heater will produce very little, if any, black smoke near the exhaust outlet.
 A white "smoke" of water vapor is normal during cold weather but darker smoke is often an indication of a problem with the heater and often shows up first when the vehicle powering the heater is not running.
 These deposits typically indicate that one of the openings in the heater is obstructed or the heater is not receiving enough voltage while it is running.

 Check if the heater is running off of the battery only (i.e. the vehicle is not running).
 If the battery is significantly run down or running many accessories, the heater cannot receive enough voltage to operate properly.
-Running the heater for less time on the batter or starting the vehicle should correct the problem.
+Running the heater for less time on the battery or starting the vehicle should correct the problem.

-If this problem occurs when the vehicle is running or after less than an hour of running on the batter, check the following:
+If this problem occurs when the vehicle is running or after less than an hour of running on the battery, check the following:

 - 1. Check that none of the inlets or outlets to the heater are partially blocked or any ductwork leading to or from the heater is damaged. - 2.
+Check the combustion fan for obstructions or blockages. - 3.
 Remove ductwork from inlets, outlets, and exhaust to see if this eliminates the black smoke.
-If so, the ductwork maybe too long or have too many bends causing the heater to run fuel-rich. - 3.
-Check that the heater is receiving a voltage of at least 11.5 VDC at the thermostat while the blower is running.
-A voltage below 115.
-VDC typically indicates a problem in the electrical system between the heater and the vehicle.
-Start by looking for loose or corroded connections. - 4.
+If so, the ductwork maybe too long or have too many bends causing the heater to run fuel-rich due to excessive exhaust backpressure. - 4.
+Using a digital multi-meter, check the voltage across post #1 and post #2/post #3 of the terminal block shown in Figure 13.
+The digital multi-meter should read 12 VDC with no fans running, 11.5 VDC with fans running, and 11.35 VDC with the fans running and within ignition timeframe.
+A voltage below 11.5 VDC, when the fans are running, typically indicates a problem in the electrical system between the heater and the vehicle.
+Start by looking for loose or corroded connections. - 5.
 Check that the regulator is producing the correct pressure of 10.5-11 inches of water column.
 A high pressure will cause the heater to receive too much propane resulting in a fuel-rich combustion leading to carbon deposit build up, smelly and black exhaust, and potentially more problems down the line.